tgstation/tgstation-server-webpanel/README.md

 The lockfile `yarn.lock` has been tampered directly, as the patch only works on `openapi-client-axios@npm:4.1.0`.
 If clearing and re-doing the lockfile, make sure that `openapi-client-axios@npm:*` resolution & version is at `4.1.0`

+Another package that has been tampered directly is `"react-intl@npm:^5.11.0"`, as `@formatjs/intl` MUST be `1.14.2`, it's latest version is a breaking change.

 # License

 This work is licensed under AGPL-3.0.
 See the LICENSE file for more information.